 A ‘kingdom’ perspective

 Of course, maybe some of you already know how this story ends, at Jonestown, where Jim Jones, the leader of this nasty narcissistic polygamous mess, ordered his followers to drink poisoned Kool-Aid.
 The infamous Jonestown Massacre, in the Socialist paradise (or rather a hellhole) in Guyana, totaled 909 dead, either by suicide or murdered outright, including a Congressman sent to investigate allegations of abuse.
 Jones was always only a wolf in sheep’s clothing, he was merely using a twisted version of Biblical texts for his political and personal ends.
 He was able, with this heretical blend, to lead hundreds of people to their deaths.
-And sadly, despite this sobering example, many still “drink the Kool-Aid” of social justice and end up spiritually dead having jettisoned the true Gospel.
+Sadly, despite this sobering example, many still “drink the Kool-Aid” of social justice and end up spiritually dead having jettisoned the true Gospel.

 Jonestown Massacre

 Those who fall for the social justice ‘Gospel’ have indeed traded their birthright for a bowl of pottage.
 They, like Judas, have interpreted the words of Jesus through the lens of their worldly aims.
 They, like the betrayer of Christ, take the instruction of Christ, “sell all and give to the poor” as some kind of end in itself and not in the context of divine pursuit.
 It is not because they are far from Jesus.
 No, in fact, there is only a subtle difference.
 Judas may well have been the best of the disciples, trusted with the common purse, and able to quote the words of Jesus concerning the poor right back at him.
 And he was not alone in his confusion about the words of Jesus either.
 All of the disciples seemed to have worldly power and prestige in mind.
-They did not anticipate the life of suffering and sacrifice.
+They did not anticipate a life of suffering and sacrifice.

 Do not drink that social justice Kool-Aid

 The close counterfeit is the most dangerous.
 Many warn of the crude caricatures and obviously flawed copies of the truth.
 However, when they encounter something that appears, on the surface, to be the genuine article, what do they do?
 They let down their guard, may even praise the effort, and never realize the missing substance behind the effort.
-The substance, of course, being that the purpose of everything a Christian does is worship.
-True, following after the instruction to give to the poor, in the context of Christian faith, will create a better world.
+The substance, of course, is that the purpose of everything a Christian does is worship.
+True, following the instruction to give to the poor, in the context of Christian faith, will create a better world.
 However, when turned into some legalistic prescription and for the intention of political end, like social justice, it very quickly becomes abusive.

 But Jim Jones wasn’t the first to start to push a brand of Socialism and defiance against ordained authority, there was an Anabaptist cult with similar views.
 The Münster Anabaptists were the true radicals of the so-called “radical reformation” and are the likely cause of the eventual crackdown on all Anabaptists.
 They too promised ‘the kingdom’ siding with the poor and the peasants, but their “new Jerusalem” very quickly ended up a polygamous nightmare.
 This disaster is why the “non-resistent” theology won out.
 This is why conservative Mennonites and Amish have remained relatively apolitical.